gchq/Gaffer/doc/dev-doc/src/main/resources/walkthrough/Intro.md

 This will include all other mandatory dependencies.
 Other (optional) components can be added to your project as required.

-Alternatively, you can download the code and compile it yourself.
+Alternatively, you can download the code and compile it yourself:

 Start by cloning the gaffer GitHub project.